 Background

-All objects that have temperature emit electromagnetic radiation.
+(All objects that have temperature emit electromagnetic radiation.
 A blackbody is an idealized object that absorbs all radiation, and then reemits radiation according to Plank’s law.
-Plank’s law stipulates that perfect blackbodies emit radiation at all wavelengths, but some wavelengths are emitted more strongly than others.
+Plank’s law stipulates that perfect blackbodies emit radiation (Not all wavelengths since there is a limit to the shorter wavelength range where the curves dips down), but some wavelengths are emitted more strongly than others.
 A plot of wavelength versus intensity reveals a peak of intensity at a wavelength that is inversely proportional to the temperature of the body.
 The intensity of the radiation decreases at longer and shorter wavelengths in predictable ways, and the emitted energy per unit of area is proportional to T4.
-When we examine the spectral energy distributions for astronomical objects, we find that many approximate a blackbody curve quite well.
+When we examine the spectral energy distributions for astronomical objects, we find that many approximate a blackbody curve quite well.)
+You don’t need this paragraph since the assumption is that the reviewers know about the Planck law.
+The next paragraph is a good place to start.

 A variety of astronomical sources have been shown to produce a phenomenon referred to as infrared excess.
 In cases of infrared excess, the characteristic blackbody spectral distribution is evident at shorter wavelengths, but the curve exhibits a noticeable increase in the infrared.
 Many spectral energy distributions exhibiting infrared excess are well approximated by the superposition of two blackbody curves corresponding to sources with different temperatures.
 Objects exhibiting infrared excess might include (but are not limited to) newly formed stars surrounded by dusty disks, pulsars and white dwarfs surrounded by dusty disks, and dusty disks surrounding supermassive black holes of active galaxies.
 Once identified, targets exhibiting infrared excess make wonderful candidates for follow up research.

 A color-color diagram is a useful tool in identifying objects with infrared excess.
 The difference between the apparent magnitude of a source in two distinct photometric bands is referred to as the color.
 For objects that follow the classic black body spectrum, we expect the color measured using any two bands to be close to zero.
 Objects with infrared excess increase in brightness at longer wavelengths, resulting in color measurements greater than zero.
-When plotted on a color-color diagram, objects that that follow the classic blackbody spectrum cluster at (0,0).
-Sources with infrared excess deviate from the cluster at the origin (up and to the right), with the most extreme sources exhibiting the greatest deviation.
+(This first part was great, no need to go into more detail).

 Since the discovery of dust around Vega using infrared excess in 1983, infrared excess has been used to detect a wide variety of interesting objects.
-Young stars enshrouded in dust, along with pulsars and white dwarfs surrounded by dusty disks display infrared excess.
+Young stars enshrouded in dust, along with pulsars and white dwarfs surrounded by dusty disks display infrared excess (Not that you should have done this yet but we’ll eventually need to put in references here).
 Active Galactic Nuclei (AGNs) also tend to display infrared excess when the central black hole is surrounded by a dusty disk; as gas flows onto the black hole, it heats up the dusty disk, which in turn glows in the infrared.
 Colliding galaxies present yet another class of interesting objects with infrared excess.
 As the galaxies collide, a burst of star formation results in an object that is very bright in the infrared.
 The resulting object is referred to as an Ultra Luminous IR Galaxy (ULIRG).
 In some cases, evolved stars like red giants exhibit significant IR excess.
 These stars tend to create significant dust in their winds that reprocesses light from the star, resulting in infrared excess.
 Investigation of source list from the SEIP will likely turn up a variety of objects in each of the categories described above that are worthy of follow-up study.
 Given the ambitious sample size, it is also likely that extreme sources of infrared excess will be identified that may not fit neatly into previously defined categories.